Level Up Project!

 Level Up Project! is a series of Korean variety show featuring South Korean girl group Red Velvet.
-Currently, it spans over five different seasons.
+Currently, it spans over six different seasons, with the latest season premiering in August 2026.

 Synopsis

 Members visit different parts of the world in-between promotions.
 The first season takes place in Pattaya, Thailand, the second in Yeosu and the third in Slovenia.
 The fourth season, entitled Level Up Thrilling Project, takes place in Seoul.
 The fifth season takes place in Jeju.